 - Have several helpers, if possible, so the move can be done quickly.

 - Take a reasonable amount of dishes, pots, pans, flatware, towels, sheets, and other everyday items.
-It costs to replace them.
+They may not cost much individually, but the cost to replace them adds up.
 The same is true for furniture.

 - Treat your spouse (and yourself) reasonably as you divide things up for the move.

 - If possible, make arrangements to copy and divide pictures and other family things.